Same sex unmarried partner visa granted for our client

 This week have been particularly good for clients namely today when we had a same sex unmarried partner visa granted for our client.
 The case was increasingly tough as the partners were not registered under a civil ceremony and have been only living together.
-The income threshold based on salary wasn’t met and was fully relied on cash savings.
-The application was successful on a same day service in Sheffield today morning.
+Our client was unable to meet income threshold based on salary and fully relied on cash savings held by the sponsor.
+We have managed to work with the client to evidence the strength of relationship and provided specified evidence required for cash savings.
+The application was successful on a same day service in Sheffield this morning.

 We have carefully worked with our client on this application during all the stages and a good preparation with strong representations have finally paid off.

 To qualify for the Unmarried Partner visa you must satisfy the following criteria:

 - You and your sponsoring partner must both be 18 years of age or over.

 - You and your partner must intend to live together on a permanent basis.

 - You must show that any previous relationship that you or your partner were involved in (whether it be as a married or an unmarried couple) has ended.